oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 # Explore Integration Cloud Service

+In this first part of the lab, we will explore the main parts of Integration Cloud Service (ICS).
+We’ll look at the following:
+1. Cloud Services Dashboard
+2. ICS Designer User Interface
+3. ICS Monitoring User Interface
+Let’s start by logging into the Oracle Cloud account and explore the Services Dashboard

 ## Login and Explore the Oracle Cloud Dashboard

 ### **STEP 1**: Login to your Oracle Cloud account